Our #1 Recommended Comforter

 Autism Spectrum Disorders

-Before we say anything, we understand that the autism spectrum is comprehensive, and everyone here has different needs.
+Before we say anything, we understand that the autism spectrum is full, and everyone here has different needs.
 Those on the autism spectrum who can fall asleep by reducing the number of stimulants around them will benefit from this blanket.
 Weighted blankets give a sense of stability, warmth, and comfort that will help you get a night of good sleep (also check the most comfortable mattresses).

 Insomnia, Tossing and Turning, Or Other Sleep Problems